 And as for managing stress, there are plenty of things that could help.
 Drinking less coffee, turning off screens well before bedtime and doing breathing exercises are all ways of improving the quality and quantity of sleep, for example.
 However, it can be hard for employers to get people to adopt such habits without coming across as too controlling.
 Fortunately, there is a much less intrusive option at hand.

-The Cigna Stress Care Hub and free Body&Mind app offer a plethora of clever tips, advice and action plans to help people to be healthier.
+The Cigna Stress Care Hub offers a plethora of clever tips, advice and action plans to help people to be healthier.
 They also provide all the information and advice people need not only to relieve stress arising from the return to the workplace but also to lead healthier, happier lives overall.